TIGERs-Mannheim/mechanics/v2020/README.md

 PDF folder contains manufacturing drawings for parts produced by milling or turning.
 Note that only outer dimensions and important tolerances are given.
 Other data must be taken from STEP files.

-STEP folder contains STEP files for manufacturing of parts produced by milling and turning.
+STEP folder contains STEP files for manufacturing of parts produced by milling and turning as well as a file for the whole assembly of the robot.

 STL folder contains all parts manufactured by 3D printing.
 See subfolder for material recommendations.